-To help you out, we’ve put together a list of the 10 best solutions that will most probably help you buy that plane ticket to Barcelona, or wherever it is that you are planning to go!
+To help you out, we’ve put together a list of the 10 best solutions that could help you buy that plane ticket to Barcelona, or wherever it is that you’re planning to go.

 Without further ado, here are our preferred suggestions:

-2. Lifeguard – Being a lifeguard is a responsible but at the same time a super fun job to do.
-In circumstances when nobody’s drowning and everything’s fine, what you get to do is spend the whole day at the beach, tanning, bathing and enjoying the array of hot men and women walking by.
+2. Lifeguard – Being a lifeguard is a responsible but also fun job.
+In circumstances when nobody’s drowning and everything’s fine, what you get to do is spend the whole day at the beach, tanning, bathing, and enjoying the array of hot men and women walking by.
 Lifeguards can make at least $10 per hour if they’re CPR certified.

 3. House flipping – If the market is good and you feel like you have what it takes, consider making your money for the summer by flipping houses.
 This is a real estate investment made with the sole purpose of reselling that same property for a profit.
 Profit is generated through renovations and capital improvements and/or the price appreciation that occurs as a result of a hot housing market.
 If you were to focus on flipping beach houses, you could make a mean turnover.